- Deal seven (7) CARDs to each player. The player to the dealer’s left goes first.

 CARD-tamen is a little bit different, and we’re incredibly excited about it because it’s something students–heck, anybody–can hold.
 The idea is simple: players must learn about the people and places on the cards in order to participate in and win epic battles of wits and rhetoric about, for example, whether Cicero or Augustus contributed more to the growth of civilization.
 Players have two minutes to provide the most compelling argument as to why their chosen CARD wins a controversy selected by a d20 roll from a list provided with the game.

 But it doesn’t just stop with the Classical world.
 We are continuously developing, with the aid of content specialists, decks for additional content areas.
-We've released a Life Science deck in addition to the Rome and Greece decks.
+We've released Life Science, US History, and Healthcare decks in addition to the Rome and Greece decks.
 The best part about CARD-tamen is that all decks are playable together utilizing the universal controversies.
 This means that incredible and rich interdisciplinary debate is possible in any setting.

 We hope that you’ll be as excited about the possibilities for play and learning in and out of the classroom as we are.
 Be sure to explore the different CARD-tamen decks that are available for purchase on our products page.

 - Greater cultural impact

 - Inspired more stories